F41zK4r1m/HackTheBox/Stocker.md

 ## Priv Esc :

 For the privilege escalation I always start with the manual enumeration for the possible vectors & after that I prefer the Linpeas or other script.
-I started checking with the usdo permissions & I got this :
+I started checking with the sudo permissions & I got this :

 ![image](https://user-images.githubusercontent.com/87700008/217294933-d461169b-4ffe-4aff-aa5a-5cde5d65ff5d.png)